sudipti17/ragie-python/README.md

 ## Why RAGIE?

-- **Speed to value** – Go from zero to a functioning RAG system in minutes — no infrastructure to manage.
+- **Speed to value**: Go from zero to a functioning RAG system in minutes — no infrastructure to manage.
-- **Speed to value** – Go from zero to a functioning RAG system in minutes no infrastructure to manage.
+- **Speed to value**: Go from zero to a functioning RAG system in minutes no infrastructure to manage.
-- **Quality retrieval** – Metadata filters and optional reranking improve precision and relevance.
+- **Quality retrieval**: Metadata filters and optional reranking improve precision and relevance.
-- **Secure by design** – Bearer-token auth and server-side security for enterprise use cases.
+- **Secure by design**: Bearer-token auth and server-side security for enterprise use cases.
-- **Flexible ingestion** – Many file types supported; update documents or metadata independently.
+- **Flexible ingestion**: Many file types supported; update documents or metadata independently.
-- **Connectors** – Sync content from Google Drive, Notion, Confluence, and more with automatic updates.
+- **Connectors**: Sync content from Google Drive, Notion, Confluence, and more with automatic updates.
-- **SDKs & integrations** – Official Python and TypeScript SDKs + LangChain, Mastra, and low-code platforms.
+- **SDKs & integrations**: Official Python and TypeScript SDKs + LangChain, Mastra, and low-code platforms.

 ## 🔥 Key Features

-- **Documents** – Multiple file types, updatable content & metadata.
+- **Documents**: Multiple file types, updatable content & metadata.
-- **Retrieval** – Semantic search, metadata filters, optional reranking.
+- **Retrieval**: Semantic search, metadata filters, optional reranking.
-- **Connectors** – Google Drive, Notion, Confluence, etc., auto-sync.
+- **Connectors**: Google Drive, Notion, Confluence, etc., auto-sync.
-- **Ecosystem** – Python & TypeScript SDKs, LangChain, Mastra, low-code platforms.
+- **Ecosystem**: Python & TypeScript SDKs, LangChain, Mastra, low-code platforms.

 ## 📰 Tips, News, and Updates